Tea Ceremony Online [Virtual Tea Experience]

 M. Johnson, MD Victoria, Australia

-Maikoya is the only culture-focused team building company in Japan that served thousands of guests from worldwide companies including but not limited to Uber, Unilever, Gucci, ExxonMobile and more.
-We offer Japanese team building events in Tokyo for organizations interested in unique team bonding activities either online or offline.
-We are also the largest cultural experience provider in Japan with 4 physical locations including a full-fledged museum.
-We put a lot of effort into preparation, so you can rest assured that the Japan related team work activity will be popular among your team members.
+Maikoya is the only culture-focused team-building company in Japan that served thousands of guests worldwide, including household-name companies like Uber, Unilever, Gucci, ExxonMobile, Google, and more!
+We also offer Japanese team-building events in Tokyo for organizations interested in unique team bonding activities either online or offline.

 Other Online Experiences by Maikoya